jmatray/ThreeMusketeers/README.md

 they are actually spending on certain areas.

 Those who are unable to save money in an attempt to make important purchases in the future will in turn be stuck with what they currently have.
-Should a vital appliance of their's cease to function, they will not only have an extremely difficult time remedying that problem, but also an extremely limited amount of options to do so.
+Should a vital appliance of theirs cease to function or an emergency occur, they will not only have an extremely difficult time remedying that problem, but also an extremely limited amount of options to do so.